YordanGeorgiev/qto/doc/md/features_doc.md

 ### 4.3.
 Full backup to the cloud in less than 5 minutes
-A full backup of the software, configuration and data for the qto and/or another project database is doable in less than 5 minutes.
-The backup should be easily searchable from the cloud as well.
+A full backup for the data for the qto and/or another project database is doable in less than 5 minutes.